Filkins in Fairport Historic House Tour - 2017

 The double hung windows have two over two sashes.
 There are two rows of rowlock brick that form the segmental arch of the windows.

-It has a one-story 20th Century colonial portico with columns, pilasters and a pediment roof and full paneled door.
+It has a one-story 20th Century colonial portico with columns, pilasters, and pediment and full paneled door.
 There is an enclosed side porch.
 Historic maps and photos show the home had a full width front porch until at least the 1930s.

 41 Filkins Street